Anmepod44/class24-docker/README.md

 # New Era Class 24 — Flask + Docker Demo

-A clean Flask app to practice Dockerfiles, images, and containers..
+A clean Flask app to practice Dockerfiles, images, and containers.. a sample trigger to my pipeline

 ## Quick start (local)
 ```bash